SPM Linux

 https://www.bottomupcs.com/

-it's a closed source, full'blown, always'running mini operating system,
+TEE is a full'blown, always'running mini operating system,

 with full access to the whole system (including memory and network)